modo-lv/final-fantasy-3-checklist/pages/surface_world/08_end.md

 ## [Crystal Tower](@~) {##~}

-`i` Unlocking the door to [Eureka] on top of the large stairs on level 1 makes [Legendary Smith] appear in [Falgabard], making ultimate weapons available for each job.
+`i` Unlocking the door to [Eureka] in the room on top of the large stairs on level 1 makes [Legendary Smith] appear in [Falgabard], making ultimate weapons available for each job.

 `w` The mirror on level 8 is the final point of no return.
 Once you approach it, you will have to finish the game without returning to the world map.